 - thumbs up/down/sideways to show their understanding

-Try to avoid students out of seats unless it’s at your direction!
+Try to avoid students spending a lot of time out of their seats unless it’s at your direction!
 If you notice students fidgeting in their seats, it may be time to employ one of the above strategies.

-Strategic questioning is a beautiful thing!
-Of course, I’m sure you already have a strategy when you ask your class questions during your lesson.
-Whether it be to assess their understanding of your content or connect elements of your lesson together, questioning has many purposes.
+Strategic questioning is a beautiful thing.
+You likely already have a strategy when you ask your class questions during your lesson, and it’s important to deploy it during your observation.

-Employing critical thinking questioning techniques, such as those found within Bloom’s Taxonomy, help push your students thinking to the next level!
+Employing critical thinking questioning techniques in the classroom, such as those found within Bloom’s Taxonomy, help push your students’ thinking to the next level!